-St. Moritz should be on your list of places to visit along the Bernina Line.
-The birthplace of Alpine winter holidays, St Moritz owes its fame to an 1864 bet.
-Hotelier Caspar Badrutt bet his English guests that St Moritz was equally pleasant to visit in winter, and invited them to stay at his resort over Christmas - guaranteeing that he would pay their return travel expenses if they didn't enjoy themselves.
+Perhaps the most famous town on the Bernina Line is chic St. Moritz, a world-renowned Alpine resort town.
+Known as the birthplace of Alpine winter holidays, St. Moritz owes its fame to an 1864 bet.
+Hotelier Caspar Badrutt bet his unconvinced English guests that St Moritz was equally pleasant to visit in winter as it was in summer.
+So, he invited them to stay at his resort over Christmas - guaranteeing that he would pay their return travel expenses if they didn't enjoy themselves.
 They ended up staying until the next Easter, and thus began the trend for a seasonal St Moritz holiday.

 The highest summit in the eastern Alps, St Moritz is known for attracting well-off and fashionable clientele.
 Its popularity is somewhat thanks to the 300 days of sunshine it receives a year, as well as its perfect winter sports conditions.
-Nearby is the famous Cresta Run toboggan course, and every winter St Moritz hosts the 'White Turf' horse race.
-This is run on a track set up on the frozen lake, and attracts the international elite.
+Nearby is the famous Cresta Run toboggan course, and every winter St Moritz hosts the 'White Turf' horse race, which is run on a track set up on the frozen lake and attracts the international elite.

-Soon after the Bernina Express leaves Tirano, get ready for the Birso Circular Viaduct.
-Opened in 1908, The Birsio Circular Viaduct was designed to limit the railway's gradient between Tirano and Poschiavo.
-Without the decrease in gradient, it was feared the train would slip on the way up the slope, or lose control on the way down.
-A spiral tunnel was originally planned at the location, but could not be built due to geographical restrictions.
-Considered a wonderful place for photographs, have your camera at the ready as you pass this famous feature.
+There are many visual highlights to be enjoyed on the Bernina Express.
+Soon after the train leaves Tirano headed for Switzerland, get ready to climb the Brusio Spiral Viaduct, a famous 360-degree spiral piece of track used to help the train gain height.
+Opened in 1908, The Brusio Spiral Viaduct was designed to limit the railway's gradient between Tirano and Poschiavo.
+Without the gradient change, it was feared the train would slip on the way up the slope or lose control on the way down.
+A spiral tunnel was initially planned at the location, but couldn't be built due to geographical restrictions.
+Considered an excellent place for photographs, have your camera at the ready as you journey through this outstanding feature.